gocraft/work/readme.txt

  - If shit is going blazing fast, do we need to see what's in progress?
  - what if we just show how many threads are tackling a given job at a time?
  - each worker has a unique identifier
- - nomenclature:
-   - worker -- really a pool of shit that happens to process jobs.
-   - fetcher -- gets shit from redis
-   - processor -- runs jobs
-   - observer -- writes stats

 // enqueue:
 enqueuer.SourcedEnqueue("create_watch", subdomain.Id, user.Id, suggestion.Id)